evelinns/technigo-project-happy-thoughts/README.md

 # Happy Thoughts

-Replace this readme with your own information about the project.
-You can include things like:

-- Brief description of the assignment
-- How you approached the task, what tools and techniques you used, and how you planned it
-- If you had more time, what would be next?
-- How to run the project locally
+Project to fetch and send data to an API.

+- Fetch existing happy thoughts from the API and show on the page
+- Input form to allow user to submit a happy thought, on submit the list of happy thoughts are updated to show the latest one too
+- Thoughts displayed in order of recently submitted
+- User is able to like a thought, it will show the like button as clicked and prevent user from liking the same thought multiple times
+- Time displayed is formatted to show when it was submitted, if just now, x minutes ago, x hours ago or x days ago

 ## View it live

 Every project should be deployed somewhere.
 Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

 ## Getting Started with the Project